MISSION ONLINE-OFFLINE: Divergence, Ambivalence, and Renewal:

 Conference presentations/papers should be restricted to 20 minutes of presentation time.

 The conference starts on Tuesday evening, the 22nd of February 2022 and ends on Thursday evening, the 24th of February 2022.
-Departures on the 25th.
+General Assembly will be held on the afternoon of the 24th.
+The draft schedule can be found here: https://ceeams.org/annual-conference-2022-draft-schedule/

 Non-Refundable Registration fee: EUR 40